System Design Space

 TCP protocol

-Handshake, window control, and retransmissions over IP transport.
+Handshake, window management, and retransmissions on top of IP transport.

 Open chapter

-IPv4/IPv6 handle addressing and packet delivery between hosts, while TCP runs on top of IP to provide reliability, byte ordering, and congestion control.
-In interviews and design docs, explicitly separating these layers demonstrates stronger troubleshooting and trade-off reasoning.
+IPv4 and IPv6 handle addressing and packet delivery between hosts, while TCP runs on top of IP to provide reliability, byte ordering, and congestion control.
+In interviews and design docs, it helps to separate those layers explicitly and explain how IP-level decisions shape TCP behavior.

-• IP selects path properties, while TCP adapts throughput to observed delay and loss.
+• IP determines path properties, while TCP adapts its sending rate to observed delay and loss.

-• Network changes (MTU, NAT, asymmetric paths) directly affect RTT, retransmit rate, and throughput.
+• Network changes such as MTU, NAT, and asymmetric paths directly affect RTT, retransmission rate, and TCP throughput.

-• In dual-stack systems, TCP behavior can diverge between IPv4 and IPv6, so metrics must be split by family.
+• In dual-stack systems, TCP behavior can diverge between IPv4 and IPv6, so metrics should be split by family.

-• Virtually unlimited address space for growth without a NAT-heavy architecture.
+• Virtually unlimited address space without a NAT-heavy architecture.

 • Cleaner end-to-end connectivity for services, IoT, and p2p scenarios.

-• Simpler route policy and address planning in large networks.
+• Simpler address planning and routing policy in large networks.

-• A healthier long-term foundation for platform architecture.
+• A healthier foundation for long-lived platform architecture.

-• Legacy readiness gaps: old load balancers, ACLs, monitoring, and regex parsers for logs.
+• Legacy readiness gaps in load balancers, access-control rules, monitoring, and log parsing.

 • Dual-stack increases the failure surface if operations are not disciplined.

-• Security baseline mistakes: open IPv6 paths while IPv4 is properly locked down.
+• Security baseline mistakes where IPv6 stays open while IPv4 is properly locked down.

 • Some external integrations are still IPv4-only.